Jmen/infrastructure-template/README.md

 ### Free Tier / Scale to Zero

-The hosting services have been chosen to keep costs as low and predictable as possible.
+The hosting services have been chosen to keep costs as low and predictable as possible, to avoid any unexpected bills.

 No credit card is required to get started, and the free tier should be sufficient for most small projects.

 ### Local Off-line Development

-The development environment is setup to be as close to production as possible, while still being able to run on a local machine without needing an internet connection.
+The development environment is configured to be as close to production as possible, while still being able to run on a local machine without needing an internet connection to run.

-This also helps with using trunk based development, the more testing that can be done locally, the less likely it is that a bug will be introduced into the main branch.
+This also helps with trunk based development, as the more testing that can be done locally, the less likely it is that a bug will be introduced before merging into the main branch.